peacerebecca/Ai-voice/README.md

 Basic knowledge of Python, Flask, and HTML
 Google Cloud Project with Gemini API access

-Step 1**Creating a simple program that accepts imput from microphone**
+Step 1: **Creating a simple program that accepts imput from microphone**

 import speech_recognition as sr import base64